African Lakes

 Some of these show how at least two of the lakes are drying up, one because of the construction of a hydro-electric dam on its main tributary river and the implications of that process for those whose lives depend on the lakes.

-On this page we also explore the River Nile, complete with a webcam so you can see images of the world's longest river LIVE and the River Niger as it flows through west Africa before it discharges through the Niger Delta at the Gulf of Guinea.
+On this page we also explore the River Nile, the world's longest river and the River Niger as it flows through west Africa before it discharges through the Niger Delta at the Gulf of Guinea.